pskirn/Cubiod-Rotation-Estimation/README.md

 ## 📋 Overview

-This project implements an algorithm to estimate the rotation of a 3D cuboid from depth sensor data, as requested for the 10xConstruction technical assessment.
+This project implements an algorithm to estimate the rotation of a 3D cuboid from depth sensor data.

 ## 🎯 Deliverables